Dr. Lynda Guenther, Veterinarian, Co-Owner

 Rochelle, Veterinary Assistant

 Rochelle was born in Long Beach, California.
 Growing up she always had a love for animals and wanted to work in the veterinary field.
 Her sister had a lot of pets growing up, including snakes, turtles, frogs, lizards, birds, and dogs.
 Before getting into the field, she went to school in Hawaii for kinesiology.
 After she graduated from the University of Hawaii at Mānoa, she moved back to California and joined California Healing Arts College to get her certificate in veterinary assistance.
 She hopes to become an RVT in the near future and work with animals at the zoo.
-Rochelle has four pets – three dachshunds named Vienna, Schnitzel, and TJ, and a cockatiel named Pepe le Pew.
+Rochelle has three pets – two dachshunds named Schnitzel, and TJ, and a cockatiel named Pepe le Pew.
 Whenever she can she loves to bake, go to the beach, and attend concerts with her friends and family.

 Stefanie, Receptionist Coordinator

 Stefanie has been working in animal care since 2006.
 She has loved animals her whole life and has always sought to care for them in any way she could.
 Her life with animals started in childhood with cats, dogs, guinea pigs and a turtle.
 As an adult she grew her experience while fostering puppies, kittens, rabbits, opossums and pets displaced by domestic violence, and also pet-sitting exotic animals.
-Today, Stefanie shares her home with 3 spoiled cats, a tarantula and a turtle whom she has been friends with for over 30 years.
+Today, Stefanie shares her home with 2 spoiled cats, a tarantula, and a turtle whom she has been friends with for over 30 years!
 In her spare time (after scooping all the litter boxes!), she enjoys taking care of her plants and bird feeders, bowling, and going

 to Disneyland.